score-json/json/TSF/trustable/assertions/TA-Fixes.md

 * How confident are we that outstanding fixes do not address Misbehaviours?

     **Answer**: For all of the none identified misbehaviours, we are very confident that none of the outstanding fixes do not address them.

+#### List of suggested evidence from [Codethink](https://codethinklabs.gitlab.io/trustable/trustable/print_page.html)

+* List of known bugs fixed since last release
+* List of outstanding bugs still not fixed, with triage/prioritisation based on severity/relevance/impact
+* List of known vulnerabilities fixed since last release
+* List of outstanding known vulnerabilities still not fixed, with triage/prioritisation based on severity/relevance/impact
+* List of XYZ component versions, showing where a newer version exists upstream
+* List of component version updates since last release
+* List of fixes applied to developed code since last release
+* List of fixes for developed code that are outstanding, not applied yet
+* List of XYZ faults outstanding (O)
+* List of XYZ faults fixed since last release (F)
+* List of XYZ faults mitigated since last release (M)